unm-digital-futures/digital-history-review/docs/essays/holocaust-memorial.md

 %}

 ## The Location
-The Monument is located in downtown Alburquerque.
+The Monument is located in downtown Alburquerque[^source2].
 Now for the monument there is pros and cons for it to be placed downtown.
 A pro can be the fact when most people come and visit, what do they like to ride through ?
 Obviously the downtown areas.
 Usually the downtown area is somewhere you can get the best feel for the city.
 That is also where most of the culture throughout the city can be found.
 A con be the same as the pro, is the fact that people just ride through downtown.
 They will not stop just to see a monument.
 This monument is actually kind of hidden behind another building.
 And surrounded By a parking garage.
 There is a couple of benches by the mounment, but not too many.
 So even though this is a very diverse piece it is very much hidden, in a well known area.
 Making this one New Mexico's hidden treasures.

 {% include aside.html
   class="pullquote"
-  text="Physical Address: One Civic Plaza NW Albuquerque, NM USA
-87102"
+  text="This monument respresents how there many different kinds of cultures here in New Mexico"
   %}

 {% include figure.html